murkl/arch-os/docs/CONTRIBUTING.md

 The page carries `arch-os-2.1.0-x86_64.iso` and `.tar.gz`, both under signed build provenance, and GitHub prints each one's SHA-256 beside it, so the release carries no checksum file of its own.

-**Note:** _The page is written before the files are on it: the image is half an hour, and the tag is what the run builds from.
-A run that fails there leaves a release to be re-run rather than a version to be taken back - `Publish` on its own, once the reason is gone._
+**Note:** _The page is written as a draft before the files are on it: the image is half an hour, and the tag is what the run builds from. `Publish` makes it public last, once both files hang on it, so `curl … | bash` and every link to the latest release keep pointing at the one before until then.
+A run that fails on the way leaves a draft to re-run rather than a version to be taken back - `Image` and `Publish`, once the reason is gone._

 **Note:** _No run starts on the release pull request: it touches only `CHANGELOG.md`, the release manifest and the version line in `oak.yaml`, and both workflows leave a pull request of nothing else out with `paths-ignore`.
 GitHub itself starts runs for what its own token opened since June 2026, and holds each for an approval - one nobody gives fails the moment the pull request is merged.
-A pull request that changes nothing but `oak.yaml` is left out the same way and checked on `main`.
-It needs none - the merge of it is checked on `main` before the tag exists, which is also why `main` must not require a check that never starts there.
-For that pull request to be opened at all, **Settings → Actions → General → Allow GitHub Actions to create and approve pull requests** has to be on._
+It needs none - it holds what the release run wrote out of a `main` checked a moment before, and its merge is checked on `main` before the tag exists.
+So the release run itself reports `Ready` and `Title` on the commit it wrote, which is what lets `main` require both of every other pull request.
+A pull request of anybody else's that changes nothing but `oak.yaml` starts no run either, and is held back by the same two checks - it goes through once it touches one more file, or not at all._

 ## What a Run does